Recurring issues when deploying / updating algorithms on Dataminer

 I can testify that most of them will give up in few hours.

-#8 Updated by Pasquale Pagano almost 2 years ago
+#8 Updated by Pasquale Pagano about 2 years ago

 First let me say that I appreciate @email@example.com attempt to open a discussion on a specific topic.
 The issue is that the ticketing system is more for tracking a specific action to perform more than for a general discussion on things to improve.
 Maybe the social could work better for this kind of discussion.
 Said this, let me analyse a couple of things: